rarisenpai/ai-memory-sdk/README.md

 ```python
 run = memory.add_messages("user_id", [{"role": "user", "content": "hi"}])
 ```
+The memory agent will process the messages asynchronously, tracked by the `run`.
+> [!WARNING]
-This will send the messages to the memory agent for processing.
-Note that each time you add messages, this will trigger an invocation of the memory agent.
-To reduce costs, you may want to batch together multiple messages (recommended 5-10).
+> Each each call to `add_messages(...)` will invoke the memory agent.
+To reduce costs, you may want to send messages in batches (recommended 5-10) or only when messages are evicted from context.

-### Waiting for learning completition
+### Waiting for learning to complete
 Messages are processed asynchronously, so to ensure all memory updates are reflected you should wait for the agent learning to complete.
 ```python
 memory.wait_for_run(run)